nathanbraun/nathanbraun-com/content/books/politics.md

 Once you notice this framework, it becomes a lot easier to understand other's views on almost any issue.

 Many issues span all three axes.
-Illegal immigration is a classic example:
+Illegal immigration is typical example.

 ## Illegal Immigration
 **Progressives** view immigrants as oppressed by unjust immigration laws, border